jontatan25/financial-advisor-app/README.md

 ReportINC utilizes Vue.js as the frontend framework along with various libraries and components to visualize and manage financial data effectively.

 ## Getting Started
-To get started with the ReportINC frontend on your local machine, follow these steps:
+To get started with ReportINC on your local machine, you have the choice of utilizing Docker for a unified setup, or running each service individually for both front and backend.
 ## Prerequisites
 Node.js (v14 or higher recommended)
 npm (Node Package Manager)